-"Was that as fast as you can do it while still feeling safe?"
+"Do you think that was as fast as you can do it while still feeling safe?"

 If participant says no - then ask her to repeat the test emphasizing that she should stand as fast as she can while still feeling safe.